 Banyan — A loose-skirted coat worn by men as a dressing gown; a robe, basically.

-Barouche – A fancy carriage with a folding hood that seated four.
+Barouche — A fancy carriage with a folding hood that seated four people, two on each bench facing each other.
 Two, four, or six horses could be used to pull it.
 Like a convertible today, the hood could be put down for the passengers to enjoy nice weather.
 It was an elegant but not a particularly manly carriage.

 Bath Chair — Old fashioned name for a wheelchair.
 Name probably derived from their use in assisting invalids to take the waters in Bath.